EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2015,10,1,0,0,0,0,0); // leave null to add events into infinity and beyond calOptions.calendarName = "MyCreatedCalendar"; // iOS only
   calOptions.calendarId = 1; // Android only, use id obtained from listCalendars() call which is described below.
-This will be ignored on iOS in favor of calendarName and vice versa. window.plugins.calendar.createEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);
+This will be ignored on iOS in favor of calendarName and vice versa.
+Default: 1. window.plugins.calendar.createEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

   // create an event interactively